Generalized symmetry enriched criticality in (3+1)d: Acknowledgments

 \section{Acknowledgments}

 The author is especially grateful to Eduardo Fradkin for numerous insightful discussions and for comments on the manuscript.
-We also thank Fiona Burnell, Junyi Cao, Clay C\'{o}rdova, Hart Goldman, and Raman Sohal for useful discussions, as well as John McGreevy and Matthew O'Brien for feedback on the draft.
+We also thank Fiona Burnell, Junyi Cao, Clay C\'{o}rdova, Hart Goldman, Yin-Chen He, and Ramanjit Sohal for useful discussions, as well as John McGreevy and Matthew C. O'Brien for feedback on the draft.
 This work was supported in part by the National Science Foundation under grant DMR-2225920 at the University of Illinois.